−77.82X−78.29

-−77.82X−78.29 is the second extended play and fourth release by South Korean girl group Everglow.
+−77.82X−78.29 (pronounced "negative seventy-seven point eight two by negative seventy-eight point two nine") is the second extended play and fourth release by South Korean girl group Everglow.
 It was released on September 21, 2020, by Yuehua Entertainment.
-It is available in two versions, -77.82X and -78.29, and contains four tracks, with "La Di Da" released as the lead single.
+It is available in two versions, −77.82X and −78.29, and contains four tracks, with "La Di Da" released as the lead single.

-Name
+Title

-The album is titled -77.82X-78.29 after the coordinates of Antarctica, which is featured on the album cover.
+The album is titled −77.82X−78.29 after the coordinates of Antarctica, which is featured on the album cover.
+During the showcase for the album, member E:U was asked about it; she explained, "All the albums we have released so far convey the 'Everglow universe'.
+It'll be quite fun putting together these clues about our story.
+I can't tell you everything yet, but the upcoming stories are equally enjoyable [...]".

 Background

 On September 7, 2020, Yuehua Entertainment revealed that Everglow would release their second mini-album titled −77.82X−78.29 on September 21.

 Concept images came out between September 8–10.
 The tracklist was released on September 11, revealing four tracks: lead single "La Di Da", "Untouchable", "Gxxd Boy" and "No Good Reason"; the lyrics for "La Di Da" were co-written by member E:U.

 The music video teaser for "La Di Da" was released on September 16, and the music video on September 21.